LimaGuilherme/LimaGuilherme/README.md

 I'm a software engineer with over 4 years of experience working with web applications.

+I also play drums and play League of Legends :smiley:

 ## Get in touch
 - Personal site: https://limaguilherme.github.io